WilliamBidle/williambidle.github.io/docs/_posts/2022-12-04-Fun-with-Autoencoders.md

 ---

 Recently my girlfriend has been learning about autoencoders in a deep learning class she's taking for her master's degree and it's caught my interest.
-I decided to try my hand at creating some pretty basic autoencoder architectures, utilizing the Tensorflow package in Python.
+I decided to try my hand at creating some pretty basic autoencoder architectures, utilizing the Keras architechture from Tensorflow in Python.

 We can begin by importing all of the necessary packages to perform the machine learning through Keras, as well as all of the other packages that will be helpful for data manipulation and visualization, such as NumPy and Matplotlib.

 # Imports

 ```python
 ''' For Machine Learning '''